 Storytelling.
 It’s one of the most over-hyped words in the marketing and ad industries.
 Everyone’s a storyteller, right?
 Well, no. Not really.
-So we were tempted to throw it into the Rockstar CMO pool.
-But then we thought, f**k it, we’re not going to shove it off the balcony, because sometimes it’s more rock and roll to not do the expected.
-And because stories are the only way to make a bored audience care.
+And tired of the hype we were tempted to throw it into the Rockstar CMO pool, but not so fast, as Robert Rose explains…

 Seen this video?
 This dude seems to have a point, but Robert Rose reckons he’s wrong.
 Here Rose breaks down the anatomy of a good story and why, in the end, storytelling still matters.

 We get it.
 Storytelling.
 It’s a buzzword, and you’re tired of it in the same way that you’re tired of ‘hustle’, ‘growth hacking’, ‘omni-channel’, and ‘micro-moments’.

 But just so we’re clear, ‘rock and roll’ has been reduced to a buzzword for at least three decades, and I don’t hear anybody complaining about that.
 The amount of synthesised pop music that self-referentially calls itself ‘rock and roll’ (I’m looking at you, Panic!
 At The Disco) is what we should be up in arms about.